Thanatomorphose: Plot

-The next day, she develops the photographs and ordered the pots with her pieces.
-She calls Julian to visit her and when he does, he sees her rotting body on the mattress, begging her to have sex with him.
+The next day, she develops the photographs and orders the pots with her pieces.
+She calls Julian to visit her and when he does, he sees her rotting body on the mattress, begging him to have sex with her.
 Julian refuses and is stabbed to death by her.
 Her state of decomposition worsens and her skin turns black with maggots surrounding her flesh, and she has a psychedelic dream of being buried in a coffin.
 She makes one last sculpture with pieces of Julian and herself, ripping off parts of her skin to complete her artwork.
-She looks at herself in the mirror one last time and stabs her milky eyes with her fingers before crawling closer to Julian and Antoine's rotting bodies.
-She slowly dies as the final stages of the rot make her flesh ooze from her carcass and her jaw drop from her skull, revealing her bloody skeleton on the ground.
+She looks at herself in the mirror one last time and stabs her milky eyes with her fingers before crawling closer to Julian's and Antoine's rotting bodies.
+As she crawls, the final stages of rot take hold and rancid flesh oozes from her bones.
+She releases a final ghastly wail before her jaw detaches from her skull, leaving a lifeless skeleton slumped on the floor.